 With the world perplexed to fight against the Contagion, Taiwan has emerged out of it strongly and has been helping the countries by sending Medical equipment, sharing of knowledge, and also working in tandem with them.
 With growing suspicion against Chinese handling of the virus, its current showcasing of Power-Politics, and its employment of Soft power diplomacy to gain brownie points in the world-order, all these activities of China have increased the value of Taiwan as an independent partner to help countries in containing this Virus.

 The way China locked-down its citizens through coercion, it’s late sharing of information to the world, and its continuous efforts of employing Social media to change the narrative has increased the alienations of the world with China and helped in bolstering the narrative of Democracy V/S Authoritarianism, which is being referred to by some as the start of Cold War 2.0 between China and The US.
-Taiwan here emerged as an ally of The US to fight against China and the Virus hand-in-hand, for which The US has passed TAIPEI act on 4th March to increase The US’s diplomatic relations with Taiwan and to urge others to do the same.
-The case of Taiwan’s presence in a virtual meeting of the WHA(World Health Assembly) has been advocated by countries like The US, The UK, Germany, Japan, France, Australia, Canada, and New Zealand, and much has been changed since then in current scenario due to this.
+Taiwan here emerged as an ally of The US to fight against China and the Virus hand-in-hand, for which has passed on 4th March to increase The US’s diplomatic relations with Taiwan and to urge others to do the same.
+The case of in a virtual meeting of the has been advocated by countries like The US, The UK, Germany, Japan, France, Australia, Canada, and New Zealand, and much has been changed since then in current scenario due to this.
 Recently the EU has also issued a statement saying it is working with the Taiwanese government’s Academia Sinica to develop a rapid test.
 Also in a rare move, EC chief Ursula von der Leyen plauded the help of Taipei to donate masks to The EU for its fight against COVID-19.
 This worked as a trigger for Beijing, who is continuously telling everyone to stay away from forging diplomatic relations with Taiwan without its permission.